How Does the VA Rate Insomnia?

 If you're not sure whether you qualify for Veteran disability benefits, then we encourage you to request a free medical evaluation.
 If you do qualify, then you might be able to get the benefits you medically, ethically, and legally deserve with the help of medical evidence development professionals.

-Veterans that have insomnia related to their service are eligible for disability claims.
-You can prove your eligibility as a direct condition, secondary conditions, or service connections based on aggravation.
+Veterans with service-related insomnia are eligible for disability claims.
+You can prove your eligibility with a direct condition secondary condition, or a service-connected disability.

 While the disability rating for insomnia is set between 0% and 100%, your benefits will depend on the severity of your insomnia.
-Contact us today to learn more.
+Take our free assessment today to get started!